EndPointCorp/end-point-blog/2018/09/01/self-driving-toy-car-using-the-a3c-algorithm.md

                 state.tofile(fname + '.txt', sep=" ")
                 _input.numpy().tofile(fname + '.input.txt', sep=" ")

+            # if it's game over or we hit the "yield every" value, yield the values from this generator:
             if terminal or step_ix % yield_every == 0:
                 yield step_ix, rewards, values, policies, actions, terminal rewards, values, policies, actions = [[], [], [], []]

+            # following is a very tacky way to allow external using code to mark that it wants us to reset the environment, finishing the episode prematurely. (this would be hugely refactored in the production code but for the sake of playing with the algorithm itself, it's good enough):
             if self.reset:
                 self.reset = False
                 self.agent.reset()